wahello/hegemonie/TECH.md

 ## Single CLI

-Everything is controlled by a single CLI tool, ``hegemonie``.
-That CLI tool allows starting the Hegemonie services, doing the daily operations, and a giving a shortcut access to the backend services (without any authentication).
+Everything is controlled by a single CLI tool, ``hege`` that allows starting the Hegemonie services, doing the daily operations, and a giving a shortcut access to the backend services (without any authentication).

-## Single Language: Go
+## 100% Go

 Written in 100% in [Go](https://golang.org): for the sake of Simplicity and Portability.
 The code mostly depends